DavidJGChen/bandit-exploration/paper/final.typ

   bibliography: bibliography("refs.bib"),
   figure-supplement: [Fig.],
   abstract: [
-    #TODO[change this shit boy]
     This report outlines an ongoing project on exploring bandit algorithms within the classic stochastic multi-armed bandit framework.
 The project's goal is to provide a comprehensive comparison of algorithms through reproduction of existing empirical analysis of regret and runtime, qualitative observations of behavior, and theoretical comparison of proven regret bounds.
-To date, a simulation framework has been developed and populated with algorithms such as random, $epsilon$-greedy, explore-then-commit, Bayes-UCB, and Thompson sampling, with preliminary evaluations conducted in the beta-Bernoulli bandit setting.
-Future work will expand the analysis to include additional settings with more complex information structure, alongside the implementation and evaluation of more advanced algorithms such as information-directed sampling (IDS).
+To date, a simulation framework has been developed and populated with algorithms such as random, $epsilon$-greedy, explore-then-commit, Bayes-UCB, Thompson sampling, and information-directed sampling, with a set of empirical results conducted in various independent and linear bandit settings.
   ]
 )